About Phoebe Beveridge

 Registered Psychologist | Trauma Therapy | Schema Therapy

 Emotional safety is a crucial prerequisite for effective therapy.
-I prioritise creating a therapeutic space where you won't be retraumatized, judged, or rushed.
-My approach is informed by understanding how trauma affects the nervous system, attachment patterns, and sense of self.
+I prioritise creating a therapeutic space where you won't be judged, rushed or dismissed.
+My approach is grounded in trauma’s effect the nervous system, attachment patterns, and sense of self.

 My therapeutic style is warm, attuned, and genuine.
-I understand that for people with relational trauma, the therapeutic relationship itself becomes a crucial part of healing—often the first place where you can experience being truly seen and accepted without having to perform or protect yourself.
+I understand that for people with relationship difficulties and past trauma, the therapeutic relationship itself becomes a crucial part of healing—often the first place where you can experience being truly seen and accepted without having to perform or protect yourself.

 Schema Therapy: